 which supports all run arguments, simulates the run and even lists the test params.

-The other way is to use list subcommand that lists the discovered tests If no arguments provided, Avocado lists "default" tests per each plugin.
-The output might look like this:
+The other way is to use list subcommand that lists the discovered tests If no arguments provided, Avocado can lists tests discovered by each discovered plugin.